-where $h_{ik}$ is the k-th element of $\bm{h}_i$.
-We notice that the DHN replaced $\ell_2$ norm(ITQ quantization error\cite{gong2012iterative}) by $\ell_1$ norm.
-And they also show that the $\ell_{1}$ norm is an upper bound of the $\ell_{2}$ norm, and the $\ell_{1}$ norm encourages sparsity and is easier to optimize.
+where $\bm{h}_{ik}$ is the k-th element of $\bm{h}_i$.
+We notice that the DHN replaced $\ell_2$ norm (ITQ quantization error \cite{gong2012iterative}) by $\ell_1$ norm. \cite{zhu2016deep} also shows that the $\ell_{1}$ norm is an upper bound of the $\ell_{2}$ norm, and the $\ell_{1}$ norm encourages sparsity and is easier to optimize.

-\emph{HashNet \cite{cao2017hashnet}} As a variant of DHN, HashNet considered the imbalance training problem that the positive pairs are much more than the negative pairs.
-So it adopted Weighted Maximum LikeLihood (WML) loss with different weights for each pair.
+\emph{HashNet} \cite{cao2017hashnet}.
+As a variant of DHN, HashNet {considers} the imbalance training problem that the positive pairs are much more than the negative pairs. {Hence,} it adopts Weighted Maximum LikeLihood (WML) loss with different weights for each image pair.
 The weight is formulated as